At the Immigrant's Table

 sauteeing tomato sauce for shakshuka

 Add tomatoes to pan.
-Continue sauteing, while stirring for a few minutes until the tomatoes soften and begin to break down into sauce, about 5 minutes.
+Continue sauteing, while stirring for a few minutes until the tomatoes soften and begin to break down into a chunky tomato sauce, about 5 minutes.

 Add salt and black pepper.
 Add the tomato paste and 50 ml of water, and stir.